hoangngo-sudo/portfolio/README.md

 - **Fuzzy search overlay**: Press Cmd+K or Ctrl+K to open a Fuse.js search across all sections.
 Search returns action links.
 Tags index separately from display text.
 - **Project drag carousel**: A horizontal drag-to-scroll carousel uses momentum with pure pointer events.
 It uses no animation library.
 Cards are `<a>` links with native link drag suppression.
 - **Project commit sparklines**: Per-project GitHub commit activity shows the last 12 weeks.
-- **2 color themes**: Black and Teal themes switch through a chip-style text button.
+- **2 color themes**: Black and Blue themes switch through a chip-style text button.
 The switch uses an opacity and blur crossfade (250ms ease-out).
 It also uses a diagonal wipe transition (View Transitions API with clip-path, 0.7s, direction-aware keyframes).
 The toggle includes haptic and audio feedback.
 An anti-FOUC inline script prevents theme flash on load.
 - **Scroll progress bar + Back-to-top FAB**: Feature flags toggle the scroll progress bar and the back-to-top button.
 - **Categorized skill pills**: A categorized grid of theme-aware pills shows the tech stack.
 The pills use hover effects and skillicons.dev CDN icons.
 An inline stack description paragraph includes embedded pill buttons with rounded corners.
 - **Sticky footer contact**: Pure CSS sticky reveal lets content sections scroll over with `z-10`.
 The Contact section sits at `z-0`, pinned to the viewport bottom.
 Decorative "God bless you." text sits at the bottom edge.